ANXIETY-FREE KIDS DENTAL CARE

 ORAL CONSCIOUS SEDATION

-WHAT AGE SHOULD MY CHILD SEE A PEDIATRIC DENTIST?
+WHAT AGE SHOULD MY CHILD SEE A CHILDREN'S DENTIST?

 The AAPD recommends that your child should be seen no later than 6 months after their first tooth erupts from the gum.
 Your child’s first birthday is an excellent time for their first dental visit.
 Little teeth need as much attention as “big teeth” to prevent decay and encourage life-long healthy habits.